Content created: 070719 & 120815

 In archaeology we may want to explain the location of sites in a particular part of the world.
 Site location becomes the dependent variable, the thing we are trying to explain.
 What does site location depend upon?
 Grossly, it depends upon resource distribution, but resources may include several different things: available water, access to hunting grounds, shelter from inclement weather, fertile soil for farming, or the location of other human groups (such as predatory raiders or helpful allies).
 In this particular example, each of these would be interpreted as affecting the dependent variable, i.e., the site location.
 Each of these, in turn, could, of course, involve other things (such as hunting grounds for different kinds of animals).
 All of these are determining (independent) variables.

-A “model” is a group of related variables and the system of relationships that we believe (or suspect) links them.
+A “model” is a group of related variables and the system of relationships that we believe (or suspect) connect them.
 Another word for a model is “theory,” but the word “model” has the advantage of being easy to envision.
 An architect’s model of a proposed building is not the building itself, but it is like the proposed building in some useful respects.
 A model (theory) of climate change is not the process of climate change itself, but it is like the process in some useful respects.
 Similarly, other models (theories) are created to contribute to our understanding of whatever it is that they represent.

 Some models make more accurate predictions or take account of more evidence than others.
 For some purposes, such as a class lecture, we may want a very simple model, with only a couple of variables.
-For example: goats eat tree seedlings, so people who keep free-ranging goats and depend on trees tend to destroy their own environments because the goats eat the seedlings and therefore prevent the trees from reproducing themselves.
+For example: goats eat tree seedlings, so people who keep free-ranging goats and depend on wood from trees tend to destroy their own environments because the goats eat the seedlings and therefore prevent the trees from reproducing themselves.

 For other purposes, a far more detailed model may be necessary, one which takes all the determining variables accurately into account.
 For example, if you are planning an event, you want to be sure you have included all the possible expenses (determining variables) before you set the price (dependent variable).
 Getting the model wrong can be expensive.